Hensingersville, Pennsylvania

 Hensingersville, also known as New Hensingersville, is an unincorporated community located mostly in southwestern Lower Macungie Township in Lehigh County, Pennsylvania.
-It also extends into Longswamp Township in Berks Township near the intersections of Pennsylvania Route 201, Pennsylvania Route 3001 (Hensingersville Road), Chestnut Road, and Reservoir Hill Road.
+It also extends into Longswamp Township in Berks Township near the intersections of Pennsylvania Route 201, Pennsylvania Route 3001 (Hensingersville Road) and Mountain Road.

 The community is located just south of the Alburtis and Lock Ridge Park at the confluence of the west and east branches of Swabia Creek.
-It is part of the Lehigh Valley, which has a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley, which has a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

 19th century

 In 1846, a hotel was built by Peter Hensinger and local residents named the area Hensingersville.
 A post office was opened in Hensingersville 12 years later, in 1858.
-However, that same year, the Philadelphia and Reading Railway established a train stop several miles north in what later became Alburtis, and the post office was transferred to Alburtis.
+That same year, the Philadelphia and Reading Railway established a train stop several miles north in present-day Alburtis, and the post office was transferred to Alburtis.
 A ghost named Bucky is alleged to haunt the Old Hensingersville Hotel.
 Hensingersville Dam is located south of Hensingersville, off Reservoir Hill Road.